MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Notes**:
 - If no spawn points have `Spawn on start` enabled then a spawn point will be picked at random.
+- If multiple spawn points have `Spawn on start` enabled, one will be picked at random for each player entering the world.
 - The blue button above the spawn point can be used to set a default spawn for yourself in Edit mode.

 ### Static Light Gizmo